 Graduate Record Exam (GRE)

 The GRE consists of two types of tests: a General Test and a Subject Test.
 The General Test is a computer-based test and contains analytical writing, verbal, and quantitative sections, and is required by almost all graduate programs.
-This test is offered year-round at testing centers around the world (Lebanon College in Lebanon, NH is nearest to Dartmouth).
+This test is offered year-round at testing centers around the world (Dartmouth College is a paper-delivered test site).

 The Subject Test, an achievement test offered in eight major disciplines may also be required by some graduate programs.
 The subject areas are Biochemistry, Cell and Molecular Biology, Biology, Chemistry, Computer Science, Literature in English, Mathematics, Physics, and Psychology.
 The Subject Test is a paper-based test and may be taken at Dartmouth in April, October and November.